alexlemons/preload-images-minimal/README.md

 ## Info

 Image preloader.
-Pass an array of images and preload them either concurrently, sequentially or in batches (the images in each batch are loaded concurrently, the batches are loaded sequentially).
+Pass an array of images and preload them either concurrently, sequentially or in batches.

 Includes a React hook implementation.